drewtodd/drewtodd.github.io/_posts/2016-09-24-reporting-qualitative-data.md

 Qualitative data, on the other hand, is the brash wannabe rock star.
 It defies definition.
 It's nebulous, artsy… fuzzy.

-So how do you go about conveying quantitative results to stakeholders, developers and designers during a project?
+So how do you go about conveying qualitative results to stakeholders, developers and designers during a project?
 Whereas quantitative reports carry a degree of certainty that lend themselves to decision-making, qualitative analysis is more subtle.

 ## Affinity Analysis